downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 Wait for the download to complete.

-> Do you want to skip above steps?
+> Do you want to skip the above steps?
 Here is the direct link to download the [Maven 3.3.9 installer](https://archive.apache.org/dist/maven/maven-3/3.3.9/binaries/apache-maven-3.3.9-bin.zip){:target="_blank"} for Windows.

 ## Step #3: Install